 During our now over ten years of existence, the Program in Medicine and Human Values (PMHV) has demonstrated numerous achievements in medical ethics including a robust clinical consultation service, supported by a fully functioning ethics committee.
-Since 1985, PMHV has provided over 900 ethics consultations to patients and hospital staff, including our current work within the Sutter West Bay Region.
+Since 1985, PMHV has provided over 900 ethics consultations to patients and hospital staff, including our current work within the Sutter Health Bay Area Region.

 Ethics WebEx Conferences

 Advance Care Planning – II : Understanding and Implementing P.O.L.S.T.

 September 24, 2015 12:00 – 1:00 p.m.